p1m-ortho/p1m.github.io/matrixjouyou.md

 **Popularity** is based on raw character occurence counts from the Japanese Wikipedia as [published](https://raw.githubusercontent.com/scriptin/kanji-frequency/7022fa929a7d58d33ee281e285ca9c94342faa0c/data/wikipedia_characters.csv) by Dmitry Shpika. **Popularity** varies from zero to 1.7M occurences, with a median of 8K occurences.

 ## Appendix.
 GG18 Application Summary

+The dev applied for seed funding from [Gitcoin Grants](https://www.gitcoin.co/) to the [GG18 Core Round](https://www.gitcoin.co/blog/announcing-gitcoin-grants-18) (Category: Web3 Community and Education), which took place in August 2023, but, unfortunately, was not approved.
+For transparency, the application summary is published here.

 ### Please explain how your project meets the round-specific eligibility criteria.